richardTowers/richardtowers.github.com/_posts/2023-03-11-typescripting-the-technical-interview.md

 - 2023-03-13 - There was a bug in the base case of the Solve "function", pointed out by [jtinder on Hacker news](https://news.ycombinator.com/item?id=35134174).
 - 2023-03-13 - The solution was missing a trailing `Nil`, pointed out by [@gholk on Mastodon](https://g0v.social/@gholk/110016933349353417)
+- 2025-05-23 - An earlier version of this post stopped at a 7x7 chessboard, because of recursion limits in the TypeScript compiler.
+The new Go implementation of the typescript compiler has a much deeper limit though, and the solution works up to a 10x10 chessboard now.
+Updated the post to an 8x8 because that's the classic.